 The tip about using Cash or Card in China

 Besides the expense, you should also take this “using cash or card problem” into your consideration when related to the costs of learning the Chinese language in China.
-Cash used to rule for everyday life here in China.
-However, in recent years, mobile payment, such as WeChat Pay and Ali Pay, has been taking over.
+Cash used to rule everyday life here in China.
+However, mobile payment, such as WeChat Pay and Ali Pay, has been taking over in recent years.
 More and more people use this mobile payment to pay by simply scanning a QR code.
-You would find it’s quite inconvenient at some places if you insist on paying by cash or card.
+You will find it’s quite inconvenient at some places if you insist on paying by cash or card.
 You have to open a Chinese bank account firstly for using mobile payment.

 International credit cards are often accepted but are not as widely accepted as local Chinese credit cards.
 Visa and MasterCard are better than American Express.